- Blog Categories

 These are some of the key types of variances in project management.
 Monitoring and analyzing these variances helps project managers identify areas of concern, make informed decisions, and take corrective actions to keep the project on track.

 Managing project variances effectively requires a systematic approach and proactive measures.
-Here are some best practices for managing project variances:
+Here are some best practices for managing project variances in project management:

 1. Regular Monitoring and Tracking: Implement a robust monitoring system to track project performance against the planned values.
 Regularly review and compare actual progress, costs, schedules, and other relevant metrics with the baseline.
 This allows early detection of variances and timely intervention.